 The older student's interest changes from listening to stories and gathering information to finding the relationships between the facts and understanding the implications of the stories.
 Instead of doing projects to illustrate the stories, the older student works to understand relationships and order within and among the stories.
 Older students move from coloring pages and model-making to mapping the changes in political boundaries, creating timelines to show chronological order and relationships among events, and writing outlines to order and correlate the information told in stories.

 Expect your older student to work more independently.
-So, for example, where you read aloud to your younger students; your older students read on their own.
-With younger students, you discussed the "Questions for Review" found in each chapter of the Activity Book; with older students, you ask for written responses (and to make this easy, you can get the questions already typed out, with space for the student to write a response in our Review Questions Worksheets; the suggested responses are in the Activity Book).
+So, for example, read aloud to younger students, but older students read on their own.
+With younger students, discuss the "Questions for Review" found in each chapter of the Activity Book; with older students, ask for written responses (and to make this easy, you can get the questions already typed out, with space for the student to write a response in our Review Questions Worksheets; the suggested responses are in the Activity Book).

 The Story of the World Activity Books include some of this instruction about Multilevel Teaching.